sumukhathrey/Verilog_ASIC_Design/index.md

 3. ***gray[1]*** flips everytime `(gray[0] == 1) & (gray[-1] == 0)`
 4. ***gray[2]*** flips everytime `(gray[1] == 1) & (gray[0] == 0) & (gray[-1] == 0)`
 5. ***gray[3]*** flips twice for a cycle which means we need additional condition to account for this.
 It flips when and `(gray[3] == 1) or (gray[2] == 0)` and `(gray[1] == 0) & (gray[0] == 0) & (gray[-1] == 0)`

+The ***red arrow*** in the table shows the bit getting flipped and the highlighed bits show the condition for the flip.

 The same has been shown here in the following circuit. ***gray[3:-1]*** is represented by the flip-flops and the logic when these flip make up the combinational logic.